humzamalak/Production-Ready-EKS-Cluster-with-GitOps/docs/performance-optimization.md

-# Performance Optimization Checklist
+# Performance Optimisation Checklist

-This guide provides tips and best practices for optimizing the performance and cost-efficiency of your EKS cluster and GitOps workflows.
+This guide provides tips and best practices for optimising the performance and cost-efficiency of your EKS cluster and GitOps workflows.

-## Cluster & Workload Optimization
+## Cluster & Workload Optimisation
 - Use resource requests and limits for all workloads to ensure fair scheduling and prevent resource contention.
 - Enable the cluster autoscaler for efficient scaling based on demand.
-- Optimize Terraform modules by using data sources and avoiding duplication.
+- Optimise Terraform modules by using data sources and avoiding duplication.
 - Use ArgoCD sync options like `ApplyOutOfSyncOnly` and `selfHeal` for efficient reconciliation.
 - Monitor costs with Infracost and AWS Cost Explorer.